What is influencer marketing? Complete guide for 2025

 How it works: Brands organize online events featuring multiple influencers who each present on their area of expertise.
 This format:

-Real Example: When I hosted the Branding Summit, I featured influencers like John Lee Dumas and Selena Soo.
+When I hosted my first virtual summit, Branding Summit, I featured influencers like John Lee Dumas and Selena Soo.
 The summit added 3,000 subscribers to my email list and generated $20,000 in profit in just a few weeks.

 💡

 Pro tip: Start with micro-influencers as speakers, then use their confirmed participation to attract larger influencers.
-This “ladder strategy” helps you secure bigger names by demonstrating credibility.
+This “ladder strategy” helps you secure bigger names by demonstrating credibility through association.

 Benefits of influencer marketing